1The sons of the prophets said to Elisha, “Look, the place where we live before you is too small for us.

 13He said, “Go and see where he is, so that I may send and capture him.”
 And it was reported to him, saying, “Behold, he is in Dothan.”

-17Elisha prayed and said, “Yahweh, please open his eyes so that he can see.”
-So Yahweh opened the eyes of the young man and he saw; and behold, the mountain was full of horses and chariots of fire around Elisha.
+17Elisha prayed and said, “O Yahweh, please open his eyes so that he can see.”
+So Yahweh opened the eyes of the young man and he saw, and behold, the mountain was full of horses and chariots of fire surrounding Elisha.

 19Then Elisha said to them, “This is not the way, nor is this the city.
 Follow me and I will bring you to the man whom you seek.”
 But he led them to Samaria.

-20And it came to pass when they had come into Samaria, that Elisha said, “Yahweh, open the eyes of these men, that they may see.”
-Yahweh opened their eyes and they saw, and behold, they were in the middle of Samaria.
+20And when they had come into Samaria, Elisha said, “O Yahweh, open the eyes of these men, so that they can see.”
+So Yahweh opened their eyes and they saw, and behold, they were in the midst of Samaria.

 23So he prepared a great feast for them.
 When they had finished eating and drinking he sent them away, and they went back to their lord.
-So the raiding-bands of Syria stopped coming into the land of Israel.
+So the raiding bands of Syria stopped coming into the land of Israel.

 25And there was a great famine in Samaria.
-Behold, they besieged it until a donkey’s head was sold for eighty pieces of silver, and the fourth part of a kab of dove’s dung for five pieces of silver.
+Behold, they besieged it until a donkey’s head was sold for 80 pieces of silver, and the fourth part of a kab of dove’s dung for five pieces of silver.